learning3d/assignment0/README.md

 3. Please do not put any inappropriate content.

+4. UPDATE: Since we have a size limit on the AFS user quota, there is a hard limit on the webpage submission to be of only 1MB (for this assignment only).
+Please adhere to this webpage size.

-4. Have fun in this assignment :)
+5. Have fun in this assignment :)

 ## Task 1.
 ChatGPT